gagenotar/gagenotar/README.md

 - 👋 Hi, I’m @gagenotar
 - 👀 I’m interested in Back End, Front End, and APIs
 - 🌱 I’m currently learning all about APIs and Services
-- 💻 Languages I use: Python, Java, C, HTML/CSS, and JS
+- 💻 Languages I use: Python, HTML/CSS, and JS

 <!---
 gagenotar/gagenotar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.